 Matthews knew from an early age that he wanted to do some type of public service.
 He served in the Army National Guard in his early 20s and explored a career in law enforcement.
 “But when I got sick everything just went out the window,” he said.

-Matthews started suffering shortness of breath and his health rapidly worsened.
-He was diagnosed with cardiomyopathy, and it got so bad that doctors told him he would need a heart transplant.
-An organ became available and the transplant was performed at the University of Chicago on June 2, 2007.
+When he was just 25, Matthews started suffering shortness of breath and his health rapidly worsened.
+He was diagnosed with cardiomyopathy, a disorder that affects the heart muscle and makes it difficult for the heart to pump blood effectively.
+In Matthews’ case, the condition quickly led to heart failure and the need for a heart transplant.
+Fortunately, an organ became available a few months later.
+Cardiac surgeon Valluvan Jeevanandam, MD, performed the transplant surgery at the University of Chicago Medicine in June 2007.

-Matthews made a quick and strong recovery, and resumed pursuit of his goals.
-A little over two years after the transplant, he was sworn in as a firefighter in south suburban Dolton.
+After a quick and strong recovery, Matthews resumed pursuit of his goals, always “pushing the envelope” on what he could do.
+He was sworn in as a firefighter in south suburban Dolton in 2009.
 His first day on the job was Sept.
 9, also his 28th birthday.

 New Heart, New Life

 During one of his many follow-up appointments at the medical center, Matthews met Rachel Cole, a coordinator in the cardiology clinic.

 “Because I was new on the job, his flirting made me nervous at first,” Cole said.
 Eventually, she looked forward to his visits to the clinic.
 They started dating.

 Matthews and Cole are married now and raising three boys and two girls, ages 2 to 16, in the south suburbs of Chicago.
 Matthews trains the children in the sports they show interest in and he coaches Little League baseball and youth football.
 He also finds time to work out in the gym and play basketball with friends.